python-poetry/poetry/docs/dependency-specification.md

 ### Combining git / url / path dependencies with source repositories

 Direct origin (`git`/ `url`/ `path`) dependencies can satisfy the requirement of a dependency that doesn't explicitly specify a source, even when mutually exclusive markers are used.
-For instance in the following example the url package will also be a valid solution for the second requirement:
+For instance, in the following example, the url package will also be a valid solution for the second requirement:
 ```toml
 foo = [
     { platform = "darwin", url = "https://example.com/example-1.0-py3-none-any.whl" },